 Despite what you think you know, a therapist’s job is not to give advice.
 There are plenty of people in your life already doing that.
 It’s also not my job to judge or criticize.
 You’re already doing that to yourself.
 Lastly, it’s not my job to fix your problems.
 Nobody can do that for you.

 A lot of people think therapists are mind-readers.
 We’re not.
 We’re just very observant.
 When I started studying psychology, I realized I “saw” things others didn’t.
 I dubbed this “wearing Superman glasses.”
 Over 25 years of practice, I’ve learned to trust my instincts implicitly.
 I’ve also learned everyone has vulnerabilities and a story.
-It is hard to put into words how privileged I feel, often being the only person in your life who gets to hear your entire story and to be entrusted with your vulnerabilities.
+It is hard to put into words how privileged I feel, often being the only person in your life who gets to hear your entire story, entrusted with your vulnerabilities.

 Psychotherapy is a journey of empowerment.
 I like to think of myself as a trail guide, leading us through the peaks and valleys of your past, present and future, along the way taking the time to understand you and, most importantly, encouraging you to be understanding of yourself.
 Helping you access your innate abilities so you can solve your own problems and reach your full potential.

 I’ve always found it ironic that people think, “If I go to therapy, that must mean I’m weak, mentally ill or ‘crazy’,” as though not going to therapy means you’re strong and psychologically fit.
 Unfortunately, most people go through life driven by feelings they’re not even aware of.
 Only by acknowledging your feelings can you be proactive as opposed to reactive, and make deliberate decisions.